Training Facility at Nova Southeastern University: History

 The Dolphins trained at Saint Andrew's School in the late 1960s and St. Thomas University from July 12, 1970 until June 4, 1993.
 The ribbon cutting ceremony for the new training facility was July 11, 1993.
 The Dolphins left the Nova Southeastern University training facility in June 2021.

+The facility is now owned and operated by NSU Sharks athletics, and professional soccer club Fort Lauderdale United FC currently hosts matches at the main stadium, with the men's team playing in the USL League One and the women's team playing in the USL Super League.

 The Bubble

-September 26, 2006 the Dolphins made their first significant expansion to the facility since it first opened with the opening of an air supported air conditioned indoor training field.
+On September 26, 2006 the Dolphins made their first significant expansion to the facility since it first opened with the opening of an air supported air conditioned indoor training field.
 The structure is 96600 sqft and is 72 ft tall in the center.
 The current owner of the Bubble is Jamaican born Jerome Harriott, who leases it to the Dolphins.
-In 2018 Hellas Construction installed its Matrix Turf with Helix Technology along with organic infill made of coconut and cork fibers.
+In 2018, Hellas Construction installed its Matrix Turf with Helix Technology along with organic infill made of coconut and cork fibers.
 The Dolphins are the first team to have organic infill.

 “We’re proud to become the first professional football team in Florida to have such a venue.
 We believe it will help the team from a competitive standpoint as it will allow for closer game simulation during practice and allow the team to continue practicing even when storms roll in,” Bryan Wiedmeier, president of the Miami Dolphins, said.

 The fabric used is extremely light, yet strong.
 Inflation is maintained via fans in the HVAC units through the integrated control system.

 The structure was designed to withstand hurricane force winds up to category three.
 Internal air pressure is increased to "stiffen" the structure to withstand wind loading.

 The bubble is used by the NSU University School Sharks for practice and scrimmages.

 The Bubble was designed by its current owner and angel investor, Jerome Harriott.
 Harriott leases the facility to the organization.

-New Training Facility in Miami Gardens
+New training facility in Miami Gardens

 The Dolphins announced plans to move its training facility from Davie to a new facility to be called Baptist Health Training Complex that will be located on the northwest side of Hard Rock Stadium in Miami Gardens, Florida.
 The move would bring Dolphins owner Stephen Ross’s total investment in his stadium property to more than $600 million since 2015.

 Ross has spent a half-billion dollars on renovating Hard Rock Stadium, and funded the construction to host the Miami Open which began in 2019.
 The Miami Dolphins broke ground Tuesday August 20, 2019 on a $135 million state-of-the-art training complex and sports performance clinic next to Hard Rock Stadium.
 The new complex, which has 125,000 square feet, was completed in 2021.